Open Access Week 2025

 Join Harvard Library as we celebrate International Open Access Week starting October 20.

 We're marking the annual, international celebration of Open Access Week.
-Led by our Open Scholarship and Research Data Services team, join us from October 20 through October 26 as we celebrate the collective progress we've made and explore this year’s theme: “Who Owns Our Knowledge?”
+Join us from October 20 through October 26 as we celebrate the collective progress we've made and explore this year’s theme: “Who Owns Our Knowledge?”

 Along with colleagues from across the University, we'll host events and share resources that inform and connect our efforts and ask what more we can do to encourage and support a more open, sustainable scholarly landscape.